QuentinRa/blog.quentinra.dev/programming/web/android/core/tuning.md

 <div class="row row-cols-md-2 mt-3"><div>

-Android automatically detect the language of the operating system, and load the appropriate language if available, otherwise fallback to the default language.
+Android automatically detects the language of the operating system and loads the appropriate language if available, otherwise fallback to the default language.

 The default language is defined inside **res/values/strings.xml**.